Low-rank quantum state preparation: Low-Rank State Preparation Algorithm

-where $k=n/2$ for $n$ even and $k=(n-1)/2$ for $n$ odd.
-The phases brackets indicate the contribution from each phase of the LRSP procedure to the number of CNOTs.
-Phase 1 is a state preparation, phase 2 a sequence of CNOT gates, phases 3 and 4 are isometry decompositions when $m<k$ or unitary decompositions when $m=k$.
-The numbers are bounded by the results presented in Table~\ref{tab:cnots_upper_bound}.
+\end{itemize} \end{footnotesize} The phases brackets indicate the contribution from each phase of the LRSP procedure to the number of CNOTs.
+Phase 1 is a state preparation, phase 2 a sequence of CNOT gates, phases 3 and 4 are isometry or unitary decompositions.
+These equations are bounded by the results of Theorem~\ref{thm:lrsp}.